 These are great served with mashed potato, onion gravy and your favourite green vegetables.

 • 4 pork sausages

-- Put a non-stick pan over a medium heat then add the sausages.
-A little of the fat from the sausages will start to come out as they warm up, turn the sausages in the hot fat to coat them.
+- Heat a non-stick pan over a medium heat, then add the sausages.
+A little of the fat from the sausages will start to come out as they warm up; turn the sausages in the hot fat to coat them.

 - Keep cooking for 15-20 mins, moving them around in the pan and turning them over regularly so they all cook evenly.

-- They’ll be ready when the outside of the sausages are a deep golden brown and the inside is pale but with no sign of pink or blood.
+- The sausages are ready when the outside is a deep golden brown and the inside is pale, with no pink meat.
 Any meat juices running off should be clear.